 Comparable is defined as being within a 10% variance.
 Therefore, the criteria for determining comparability using the student/instructional staff ratio method is 110% of the average student/instructional staff ratio across the comparison schools.
 The criteria for determining comparability using the instructional staff salary per student method is 90% of the average instructional staff salary per student across the comparison schools.
-The Title I comparability report automatically calculates the criteria values.
+The Title I Comparability report automatically calculates the criteria values.

-What does a district need to do if Comparability is not met?
+What does a school system need to do if Comparability is not met?

-If Comparability cannot be demonstrated, the district must make adjustments immediately in staffing to become comparable.
+If Comparability cannot be demonstrated, the school system must make adjustments immediately in staffing to become comparable.

-What happens if a district fails to make the adjustments necessary to achieve Comparability?
+What happens if a school system fails to make the adjustments necessary to achieve Comparability?